 How to Get There

 Los Gatos Creek County Park is located at:

 Park Office: (408) 356-2729

 From San Jose - Currently, the northernmost access to the trail is located at Blackford Elementary School, near the intersection of Leigh Avenue and Willow Street.
 Limited on-street parking is available at Bascom Avenue, north of Hamilton Avenue.

 From Campbell - Access and parking are available; from Campbell Park on Los Gatos Creek at Campbell Avenue; from Los Gatos Creek County Park located on Dell and Hacienda Avenues, from Old Camden Ave., and from the westerly end of Campisi Way, north of Campbell Avenue.
 Additional access points are located at Camden Avenue/Highway 17 and Railway Avenue.

 From Los Gatos - Access and parking are available; from Vasona County Park and Oak Meadow Park off Blossom Hill Road, from downtown Los Gatos at Miles Avenue, Main Street, and Forbes Mill, and from the Lexington Reservoir Dam.
 Public transit is available to Los Gatos Creek Trail.

 Hours and Fees

 The park is open year-round from 8:00 a.m. until sunset.
 Vehicle entrance fees are collected year round.
+For your convenience, we offer a $2.00 hourly option as well.
 Fees are also required for group picnic reservations.

 Access fees information here: Vehicle Entry Fees, Group Picnic Site Fees